w3f/Grant-Milestone-Delivery/deliveries/Slushie-Milestone_1.md

 >
 > Don’t remove any of the mandatory parts presented in bold letters or as headlines!
 Lines starting with `>`, such as this one, can be removed.
 **The [invoice form :pencil:](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform) has been filled out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/milestone-deliverables-guidelines.md).**
-* **Application Document:** Please, provide a link to the merged contract: [link](https://github.com/w3f/Grants-Program/blob/master/applications/Slushie%20Mixer.md)
+* **Application Document:** https://github.com/w3f/Grants-Program/blob/master/applications/Slushie Mixer.md
 * **Milestone Number:** 1
 **Context** (optional)
 This milestone lays the first brick in our tornado.cash-like mixer implementation using ink!.